 2. An extra pair of contact lenses or glasses.

 4. A hat

-5. Extra bathing suits (nothing is worse than putting on a damp bathing suit)
+5. 2-3 quick drying bathing suits.
+Nothing is worse than putting on a damp bathing suit)

 6. A beach bag

 My Vacation Lady is a top rated honeymoon specialist as well as a Hawaii Destination Specialist.
 We won’t be the first to tell you that your honeymoon to Hawaii should be special but we certainly will help make it special!